 Overview of our goals

-Drug resistance hampers the effectiveness of nearly all cancer targeting therapies.
+Drug resistance hampers the effectiveness of nearly all cancer therapies.
 Tumors that initially respond to treatment, eventually become resistant to therapy, resulting relapse.

 Our research is focused on understanding how the tumor microenvironment and the stroma influence drug resistance and cells' ability to survive stresses such as nutrient deprivation.